How does “Shared Decision Making” differ from a regular medical appointment?

 When/how do patients receive decision aids?

 Decision aids can be prescribed at various times in a patient’s care.
 For certain conditions, the tools are provided to patients prior to meeting with a surgeon.
-At Partners, our clinicians can easily order these decision aids through the electronic medical record and send them directly to patients home or via the online patient portal for review.
+At Mass General Brigham, our clinicians can easily order these decision aids through the electronic medical record and send them directly to patients home or via the online patient portal for review.
 They are available as printed booklets, video or online website links.